-Food companies in the area will also find a strong network of support through an industry partnership.
+Food companies in the area will find a strong network of support through an industry partnership.
 The Food Processing Industry Partnership (FPIP) is a joint effort of the Luzerne/Schuylkill, Lackawanna, Northern Tier and Pocono Counties Workforce Investment Boards with the support of PA CareerLink.
 The partnership was created to foster collaboration with the food processing industry partners, workforce investment agencies, local economic development groups and educational institutions.

 The mission is to align economic and workforce development resources to meet the needs of the companies within the food processing industry cluster with the career goals of its workers and to attract and retain quality employers in Northeastern Pennsylvania.